t0mm4rx/ft_services/ReadMe.md

 ## Introduction (will save you some time !)

-### What are Docker and Kubernetes
+### What are Docker and Kubernetes 🐳

 Docker is a software that allow users to run lightweight virtual machines.
 You can build Docker "containers" with a Dockerfile.
 A container is a single virtual machine, with its own memory space and storage.
 It is created on an image, which is a template with preconfigured softwares.

 If you're running big apps that needs lot of containers/services, such as a database, web servers, monitoring tools, ftp, ssh..., you'll need a way to properly manage multiple Docker containers.
 It's not an easy task: you need to restart automatically crashed containers, to share data between them, to make sure some are fetchable from outside and some not...
 That's what Kubernetes does.

 In Kubernetes, you have:
-- Deployment: an object that is N instances of a given Docker image.
+- Deployment: **an object that runs and manages N instances of a given Docker image**.
 For example, you can have a deployment that will launch and manage 10 Apache servers.
-- Service: an object that links a deployment to the outside.
+- Service: **an object that links a deployment to the outside or to other containers**.
 For exemple, a deployment that will link the IP 192.168.0.1 to the 10 Apache server and pick the one that have the less work load.
-- Pod: A pod is a running instance of a deployment, you can run a shell into it.
+- Pod: **A pod is a running instance of a deployment**, you can run a shell into it.
 It has its own IP, its memory space...

-All the above objects are described in YAML files.
+All the above objects are described in **YAML files**.

 Minikube is the software we use to create a virtual machine that runs Kubernetes, and make sure it works well with VirtualBox.
 It has also features such as a dashboard to see how are your pods going.

-### Docker basics command
+### Docker basics command ✅

 ```sh
 # Build a docker image from a Dockerfile